HELVE/HELVELOGS/README.md

 <a name="intro"></a>
 # HELVE LOGS - Live Documentary Series
 Documenting processes and day to day life at Helve AVR high technology creative agency.
-The aim is to showcase creative methods and provide the concept of hacking reality.
+The aim is to showcase creative methods and provide the concept of visually hacking the reality.

+Content intended for widespread publication (all possible platforms, adjusted to specific conditions of a platform).
+Insert a list of pieces of content (optimal 150+ pieces of content a day?)

 TRANSCRIBE ALL NOTES!